 NEET 2020 (UG Medical Exam) is one of the toughest medical entrance exams in India.
 National Eligibility cum Entrance Test is conducted by NTA for students who wish to get admission in undergraduate MBBS/BDS/Ayush Courses.
 Recently, Government of India has made NEET Exam mandatory to pursue medical courses in abroad and India.

 The NTA (National Testing Agency) will conduct NEET Exam once a year.
 NEET Exam will be conducted on 3rd May 2020.

 Being the only Medical Entrance Exam at All India Level, the competition in NEET examination has been increased by leaps and bounds.
 Statistically, 45% students are unable to crack the NEET Exam every year.
 Hence, they either prepare for the exam again or drop the idea of becoming a medical student.
 You need strong motivation and right guidance to crack the exam in single attempt.

 Here, at Eduncle, we present you the ultimate guide for NEET 2020 Exam to know the exam in and out.
 In this guide, we are going to cover following details about NEET UG 2020 Exam.

 In the Quick Links Section, you can get the glimpses of information present in this blog below.
 Please click on the link of your desired information and move ahead.

-From now onwards, only NEET Exam to be conducted instead of all the medical entrance exams.
+Latest: From now onwards, only NEET Exam to be conducted instead of all the medical entrance exams.

 As mentioned in the introduction part, the medical entrance test is conducted for providing candidates an opportunity to take admission in MBBS/BDS Courses in India's Top Medical Colleges.